Mindera/Android-KMP-Template/README.md

 ## Features

 - **Cross-platform Logic**: Utilize Kotlin to handle business logic that runs both on iOS and Android.
-- **Native UI**: Android native UI implementation with SwiftUI to ensure the best user experience.
+- **Native UI**: Android native UI implementation with Compose Multiplatform to ensure the best user experience.
 - **MVVM Pattern**: Implementation using MVVM architecture
 - **Reusable Components**: Showcases how to structure your Kotlin code to maximize reuse between platforms.
+- **Other**: Also supports building for Desktop